xrdocs/design/_blogs/2019-02-02-modernizing-ixp-design.md

 #### Single-homed EVPN-VPWS service
 The simplest P2P interconnect is single-homed on both ends.
 The single-active service can use an entire physical interface or VLAN tags to identify a specific service.
 This service originates on PE1 and terminates on PE3.
 The service data plane path utilizes ECMP across the core network, one of the benefits of using an SR underlay.
+As you can see in the config below, there is no static neighbor config, P2P VPWS connections are dynamically setup by matching the EVI, target, and source identifiers.
+The target and source identifiers must match on the two nodes participating in the service.

 <b>Diagram</b>
 ![ixp-sh-vpws.png](http://xrdocs.io/design/images/ixp-design/ixp-sh-vpws.png)